fleetdm/fleet/handbook/company.md

   - ask questions the way you would want to be asked
 - be transparent
   - "public by default"
+  - build in the open
   - declassify with care (easier to overlook confidential info when declassifying vs. when changing something that is already public from the get-go)
-  - open source stewardship: the majority of the features Fleet releases [will be free](https://fleetdm.com/pricing)
   - [open source is forever](https://twitter.com/mikermcneil/status/1476799587423772674)
 - legendary transparency